luigi311/mellow/QA.md

 - [ ] The 'Albums' page and its subpages do not have performance issues
 - [ ] The 'Artists' page and its subpages do not have performance issues
 - [x] The player works while the library is building in the background
+- [ ] Search results show up quickly and progressively

 User Experience:

+- [x] The interface is responsive as soon as launched, without delays
+  - [x] With existing library
+  - [x] On fresh launch
+- [x] All actions respond to user input without delay
+- [x] Lengthy tasks display a progress bar without blocking the interface
 - [x] All settings load properly (test with non-default values)
-- [x] App loads instantly
-- [x] All actions instantly respond to user input
-- [x] Lengthy tasks display a progress bar without blocking the interface

-Performance:

-- [ ] Sensible memory usage and performance for item lists (library, queue)
-  - [ ] Artwork downscaling/caching, dynamic loading/unloading
-- [ ] Responsive UI - all actions respond instantly with no stutters or freezes
-  - [ ] Search results show up quickly and progressively
-  - [ ] Actions which require time display a progress bar and do not block the UI
-  - [ ] Scrolling through long lists of items is always smooth, even if images don't load right away

-Interface:

-- [x] UI adapts to window size, and looks good at all sizes
-- [x] Positional awareness for off-screen elements
-  - [x] Different elements do not share the same off-screen position
-  > Exceptions can be made for things like submenus and tabs, as long as they are related